waldrain/waldrain.github.io/moniwonig.md

 Neue Stromleitungen fuer Induktionsplatten 7.6 kW, induction stove cable gauge:

+- detailed spec of joergs induction stove
+- new electric fuses and cables for DGN induction stove
 - each 16 A fuse can supply max 230 V x 16 A = 3680 W
 - max amperes we can pull from electricity meters Stromzaehler:
   [Welche Leistung hat mein Hausanschluss?](https://solarbriefe.de/2017/01/31/welche-leistung-hat-mein-hausanschluss/)